-Environmental variability is known to be a key driver of population variability of small forage fish such as sardines, anchovy and herring (Alheit & Hagen, 1997; Checkley et al., 2017; Cury et al., 2000).
-In particular, ocean temperature and upwelling dynamics, along with density-dependent feedback, have been identified as important in affecting recruitment success and biomass of European and Pacific sardines (Sardina pilchardus and Sardinops sagax) (Alheit et al., 2012; Garza-Gil et al., 2015; Jacobson & MacCall, 1995; Lindegren & Checkley, 2012; Lindegren et al., 2013; Rykaczewski & Checkley, 2008).
-Like other sardines, the Indian oil sardine (Sardinella longiceps Valenciennes, 1847) shows strong inter-annual fluctuations and larger decadal booms and busts.
-The Indian oil sardine offers an instructive case study to investigate the effects of environmental variability, particularly temperature and upwelling dynamics, as they occupy an ocean system that is warmer than that occupied by other sardines and have a strong seasonal cycle driven by the Indian summer monsoon.
+Environmental variability is known to be a key driver of population variability for small forage fish, such as sardine, anchovy, and herring (Alheit & Hagen, 1997; Checkley, Asch, & Rykaczewski, 2017; Cury et al., 2000).
+In particular, ocean temperature and upwelling dynamics, together with density-dependent feedback, substantially affect the recruitment success and biomass of European and Pacific sardines (Sardina pilchardus and Sardinops sagax, respectively; Alheit et al., 2012; Garza-Gil, Varela-Lafuente, Caballero-Míguez, & Torralba-Cano, 2015; Jacobson & MacCall, 1995; Lindegren & Checkley, 2012; Lindegren, Checkley, Rouyer, MacCall, & Stenseth, 2013; Rykaczewski & Checkley, 2008).
+Upwelling, influenced by large-scale forces such as regimes shifts and El Niño–Southern Oscillation (ENSO) patterns (Alheit & Hagen, 1997; Schwartzlose et al., 2010), as well as by seasonal wind and current patterns, brings nutrient- and oxygen-rich waters to the surface, driving seasonal variability in phytoplankton resources and, in turn, sardine prey (Bakun, Roy, & Lluch-Cota, 2008).
+Local variability in temperature, salinity, and oxygen levels has direct and indirect effects on sardine reproduction, recruitment, and survival (Checkley et al., 2017).
+Sardines are also influenced by competition and predation by other species, and are known to be sensitive to overfishing, which has been linked to the collapse of many fisheries (Kripa et al., 2018).

-The Indian oil sardine is one of the most commercially important fish resources along the southwest coast of India (Figure 1) and historically has comprised approximately 25% of the marine catch in the Indian fisheries (Vivekanandan et al., 2003).
-Landings of the Indian oil sardine are highly seasonal, peaking after the summer monsoon period in October-December and reaching a nadir in spring before the summer monsoon in April-June (Figure 2).
-At the same time, the landings of this small pelagic finfish are highly variable from year to year.
-Small pelagics are well known to exhibit high variability in biomass due to the effects of environmental conditions on survival and recruitment, but in this fishery, environmental conditions also affect exposure of sardines to the fishery.
-Until recently, the Indian oil sardine fishery was artisanal and based on small human or low powered boats with no refrigeration.
-The fishery was confined to nearshore waters, and thus migration of sardines in and out of the coastal zone greatly affected exposure to the fishery and hence landings.
+Like other sardines, the Indian oil sardine (Sardinella longiceps Valenciennes, 1847) shows strong interannual fluctuations in abundance and larger decadal booms and busts.
+This fish can provide an instructive case study for investigation of the effects of environmental variability, as it lives in a warmer ocean system than do other sardines and has a strong seasonal cycle driven by the Indian summer monsoon.
+It is among the most commercially important fish resources along the southwestern coast of India; historically, it has comprised approximately 25% of the marine catch in Indian fisheries (Vivekanandan, Srinath, Pillai, Immanuel, & Kurup, 2003).
+Landings of this small pelagic finfish are highly seasonal, peaking in October–December, after the summer monsoon period, and reaching a nadir in April–June, before the monsoon.
+In addition to effects on biomass seen for all sardine species, environmental conditions affect the fishery exposure of the Indian oil sardine.
+Until recently, this fishery was artisanal, based on small human- and small motor–powered boats with no refrigeration.
+As it is confined to nearshore waters (Rohit et al., 2018), the migration of sardines into and out of the coastal zone has greatly affected exposure to the fishery and hence landings.